 A hacker at heart, Joshua admits that his current role is his most interesting job so far because he gets the chance to hack into credit card processing systems, gambling casinos, and smart shower systems to learn the mistakes developers and system designers make and figure out how to exploit them.
 He also loves the thrill of developing the annual Holiday Hack Challenge, which gives him the chance to add new and exciting challenges that refect modern technology while appealing to a wide audience of players of different ages and experience levels.

 In 2003, Joshua also began teaching for SANS as a way to combine his interests in hacking and teaching.
-Today, as an instructor for SEC504: Hacker Tools, Techniques, Exploits, and Incident Handling and SEC575: Mobile Device Security and Ethical Hacking, Joshua turns his experience hacking into customer networks into real-world case studies that students can relate to.
+Today, as lead author for SEC504: Hacker Tools, Techniques, Exploits, and Incident Handling, Joshua turns his experience hacking into customer networks into real-world case studies that students can relate to.
 “I really enjoy seeing my students make mistakes, realize the mistake, and immediately benefit from the realization,” he says.

 One of Joshua’s favorite student interactions was working with a blind student who never let his physical challenges hold him back from achieving great things.
 He’s found that his must successful students in the classroom are “those who push themselves to struggle and stumble, then recover and accomplish new goals with my support.”